 Mirroring the results of the above study, our center has found that a reduced basal metabolic rate is a consistent finding in those who chronically diet, with many such individuals having a 20-40% lower metabolism than expected for their body mass index (BMI).
 With such a reduced metabolism, you must eat 500-1000 less calories per day or burn that many calories to just stay even and not gain weight.
 While diet and exercise are important components of successful weight loss, they will certainly fail to achieve long-term success if metabolic abnormalities are not addressed.

 The question is how much exercise or dieting is too much.
 The answer is, “it depends” because everyone is different.
 Women are much more prone to this syndrome of exercise or diet-induced hypothyroidism than men.
 And those that do intense yo-yo dieting and have lost and gained significant weight in the past or only eat one meal a day are at particular risk.
 It is important to determine the extent that a suppressed metabolism is contributing to the inability to lose weight.
 This is done in our center with in-house metabolic testing and the measurement of tissue thyroid levels, as well as extensive metabolic and hormonal laboratory testing to determine the physiologic basis of the inability to lose weight.

 HCG Injection for Weight Loss

 HCG, which stands for human chorionic gonadotropin, is a hormone produced during pregnancy.
-Research has shown that a small amount injected everyday can aid in weight loss.
-While most studies were done in combination with a very low calorie diet, it can aid in the selective reduction of fat and reduce appetite, increasing the effectiveness of any sensible diet.
+Research has shown that a small amount injected every day can aid in weight loss.
+While most studies were done in combination with a very low-calorie diet, it can aid in the selective reduction of fat and reduce appetite, increasing the effectiveness of any sensible diet.
 Thus, it is not necessary to do a very restrictive diet to see results.
-There is also evidence that it may reduced the risk of breast cancer and improve prostate health.
+There is also evidence that it may reduce the risk of breast cancer and improve prostate health.

 Has your set-point malfunctioned?